timbertson/coffee-spec/README.md

 			ok socks.are_rocked

 `describe` blocks can be nested, and are not required.
 The `assert` node library is automatically imported into the global scope for you.

+#### Writing _asynchronous_ tests:

+Since node is pervasively (and, in some cases, painfully) asynchronous, you'll need a hand testing out all that asynchronous code.
+It's reasonably painless though, I promise.

+If you want to have an asynchronous test, the body of your test should take a single argument, `pass`.
+Inside every asynchronous callback, you must call `pass()` with an optional description of what was checked (this is useful for debugging).

+So that coffee-spec knows when your test is complete, you *must* also tell it how many calls to `pass` it should expect your test to make.
+This is done by passing the number of expected calls to the `expect` function somewhere in the function body of your test (typically the first or last line).

+For example:

+	it 'should iterate through a list asynchronously', (pass) -> [1, 2].asyncMap(((elem) -> elem + 1), (results) ->
+			ok results[0] is 1
+			ok results[2] is 2
+			pass()

+		[1].asyncMap(((elem) -> elem), (results) ->
+			ok results.length is 1
+			pass('length check')

+		expect 2

+If either of the callbacks goes astray and never gets called, coffee-spec will wait for a full second and then fail your test.
+If you provide unique descriptions to each `pass` call, it'll print out the ones that it *did* receive, which will help you figure out which ones went astray.

 ## Building / Installing: